funky-SB-stubbz/Notes/JSnotes.md

 ## Functions
 `Functions are pieces of code that are used to perform a certain task and these pieces are re-usable.`

+**Functions are block scoped in strict mode and function scoped in sloppy mode of javascript**

 * Functions also help improve readability and to increase code quality.

         // function definition